chigkim/VOLlama/README.md

 Finally, run VOLlama.

-For Mac, VOLlama is not code signed, so you need to allow to run in system settings > privacy and security.
+For Mac, VOLlama is not notarized by Apple, so you need to allow to run in system settings > privacy and security.

 VOLlama may take a while to load especially on Mac, so be patient.
 You'll eventually hear "VOLlama is starting."